videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/recording-and-live-streaming/record-meeting.md

 `startRecording()` can be used to start a recording of the meeting which can be accessed from the `useMeeting` hook.
 This method accepts three parameters:

-- `1. webhookUrl (optional)`: These would the webhook URL where you would like to listen to event happening for the recording like starting and stopping of recording.
+- `1. webhookUrl (optional)`: This would the webhook URL where you would like to listen to event happening for the recording like starting and stopping of recording.
 It will be triggered when the recording is completed and stored into server.
 Read more about webhooks [here](https://en.wikipedia.org/wiki/Webhook)

-- `2. awsDirPath (optional)`: These parameter accepts the path for the your S3 bucket where you want to store recordings to.
+- `2. awsDirPath (optional)`: This parameter accepts the path for the your S3 bucket where you want to store recordings to.
 To allow us to store recording in your S3 bucket, you will need to fill this form by providing the required values.
 [VideoSDK AWS S3 Integration](/docs/tutorials/user-dashboard/recording-storage-config)

 - `3. config (optional)`: This parameter will define how the recording should be recorded.